Mykola-CI/pedigreat/readme.md

 ### Home page
 #### Landing Page and Primary Banner
 The Banner Section becomes a __Landing page__ for the User being the first visible part of the Home Page.
-The Banner Section or The landing Page consist of:
+The Banner Section or the Landing Page consist of:
 * a photograph of pet-sitters and multiple dog-walking suggesting User the type of activities
 * a Text Slogan overlaid in foreground gives User information of the type of service offered and a location it is applicable to
 * a Link-button "__Book Now__" encouraging User to proceed with booking